massalabs/massa-docs/web3-dev/smart-contracts/address-stack.rst

       contract B, the stack at the beginning of the execution of that function
       is:
       `bottom [ A, B ] top`.
-      Note: A and B can be the same
+      Note: A and B can be the same.

   * Call from one smart contract to another
       When a function F from smart contract C is being executed with the stack